docker-user-group-nl/kubernetes-101/content/introduction/talk/_index.md

 # Deployment

-Defines a single deploymnet (set of Pods)
+Defines a single deployment (set of Pods)
-MetaData about how to manage the set of Pods (restart policies, other)
+Metadata about how to manage the set of Pods (restart policies, other)
 - highlight the labelling

 ----